MatteoM95/Default-of-Credit-Card-Clients-Dataset-Analisys/README.md

-Classification of default of credit card clients from the [UCI dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) using machine learning techniques.
+Classification of default of credit card clients from [UCI dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) using machine learning techniques.

 For a detailed breakdown of techniques and the methodologies applied, please refer to the [**technical report**](https://github.com/MatteoM95/Default-of-Credit-Card-Clients-Dataset-Analisys/blob/main/Default_of_Credit_Card_Clients.ipynb) or to the [**web-browser page**](https://htmlpreview.github.io/?https://github.com/MatteoM95/Default-of-Credit-Card-Clients-Dataset-Analisys/blob/main/Default_of_Credit_Card_Clients.html) of the report.